 The pocket ease of V.S. and even VSOP Armagnac is indeed alluring, as well as that of the blanche versions, an unaged pisco-like spirit whose fascinating aromatics zero in on the individuality of the grape or grapes being used.
 But even the more rarefied versions are actually bottles in the realm of a possible splurge, and they’re by and large vintage (a rare bird for cognac, which favors the more scotch-centric base-age blends).
 A cognac with several decades of blended age could run you from a couple hundred to thousands of dollars.
 I walked away from Armagnac with a 1966 Armagnac for around a hundred bucks and change.

 In workability, Armagnac plays well with others, too.
 “As you might expect, the blanche versions are very perfumy; they’re fruit- and floral-forward,” says Buda.
 “In general, they go really well in stirred Martini-style drinks.
 And it’s a great substitute for pisco, another unaged grape-based spirit.”

 Buda also finds that aged versions tend to cleave to spirits like rye and rum.
 “As a spirit pairing, it plays really nicely with rye whiskey and rum, usually something mid-age range,” he says.
 “Think of it like a boxing match: Pair heavyweight with heavyweight, and lightweight with lightweight.
 If you pair an Armagnac that’s a few years old with a rum or rye that’s a few years old, they tend to meld to each other well.”

-Sipping Armagnac on its own in the tradition of Gascony is, of course, thoroughly A-OK too.
+Sipping Armagnac on its own in the tradition of Gascony is, of course, A-OK.
 “When we’re introducing something at Fine & Rare to people, we want to go above and beyond.
 We have an Armagnac cocktail, but we also use it as a digestif at the end of a meal or for VIPs with a piece of chocolate, compliments of the house.”